grosser/translation_db_engine/README.markdown

 A interface for database stored translation editing as rails engine.
+Uses your styles/layout and fits seamlessly.

 Setup
 =====